Alt-Org/Altzone/Doc/Doxygen/Battle/pages/2-view.md

 ## View Controllers {#page-view-controllers}

 View Controllers are non-deterministic Unity View/Visual logic for %Battle.
+There are 2 types of View Controllers, Global View Controllers and View Controllers that are attached to entities.
-They are attached to entities and react to [Quantum Events🡵].
+Global View Controllers's methods are called by GameViewController and entity attached View Controllers react to [Quantum Events🡵].
 View Controllers are used to change entities's sprites, animations, effects, etc.
 In %Battle View Controllers have ViewController suffix. [[Naming]](#index-naming)